lwjohnst86/analyzing-cohorts-course/chapter1.md

 - There are also several time points, so we need to also select time (`period`).
 Rename it to `followup_visit_number`.

 `@hint`
-- Try using `cvd` as the outcome.
-Try using `totchol` and `bmi` as the original names in the dataset.
+- Confirm the exact original variable names in the dataset.
-- For renaming, replace all spaces with `_` of the variables stated in the instructions.
+- For renaming the predictors, replace the spaces with `_` for the variables stated in the instructions.

 `@pre_exercise_code`